 Also known as angina, chest discomfort is one of the more obvious signifiers of an unhealthy heart since the heart is located in the chest.
 If a person feels pressure, pain, pinching, or burning in the chest, the heart is a likely culprit.

-Fleeting pain, pain that seems to be on the surface, or pains that worsens when touched, are all less likely to indicate a heart condition.
-This pain doesn’t change with external pressure, and may occur either at rest or during physical exertion.
+Fleeting pain, pain that seems to be on the surface, or pain that worsens when touched are all less likely to indicate a heart condition.
+This pain doesn’t change with external pressure and may occur either at rest or during physical exertion.
 Even if the pain is not severe, it may indicate serious heart trouble and needs to be followed up on.
 Remember, hundreds of thousands of “silent “ heart attacks occur every year in the US alone.
 Many symptoms can be deceptively mild.

 3. Left shoulder pain

 Interestingly, the nerves in the left arm and the nerves in the heart can send messages to the same pain centers of the brain.
 Therefore, the brain may interpret heart trouble as pain in the left arm or shoulder.

 Seek medical attention immediately if you experience sustained pain or pressure in the left arm or shoulder, especially if it is accompanied by other signs of heart distress, like shortness of breath.

 4. Irregular heartbeat

 Some forms of arrhythmia may be easily noticeable.
 There are many kinds of arrhythmias to be aware of; here are some, but certainly not all, to look out for:

 - Atrial Fibrillation: If the electrical regulation of the heart fails, the heart may beat far faster than normal, up to 300 beats per minute.
 People with atrial fibrillation are at high risk of stroke.
 This high risk can be greatly reduced with the proper drugs, but not unless the atrial fibrillation has been diagnosed.
 Most atrial fibrillation has little or no symptoms, so screening is critical.
 Look out for atrial flutter as well.
 It’s another form of fast heartbeat, not as intense, but still a major risk factor for stroke.